 Latest update on federal funds rates based on 7 simple monetary policy rules: Cleveland Fed

-Our tool also allows users to customize their own simple policy rule and forecast
+New tool introduced in July allows users to customize their own simple policy rule and forecast

-Looking at the federal funds rates coming from seven simple monetary policy rules and three economic forecasts — based on data and forecasts available as of May 29, 2018 — Federal Reserve Bank of Cleveland researchers find that the median federal funds rate across the policy rules and forecasts rises from 1.86 percent in 2018:Q2 to 3.10 percent in 2020:Q2.
+Looking at the federal funds rates coming from seven simple monetary policy rules and three economic forecasts — based on data and forecasts available as of November 21, 2016 — Federal Reserve Bank of Cleveland researchers find that the median federal funds rate across the policy rules and forecasts rises from 0.8 percent in 2016:Q4 to 2.5 percent in 2018:Q4.

 The Cleveland Fed’s webpage, Simple Monetary Policy Rules, presents detailed results from the researchers’ analysis and a spreadsheet so users can customize their own simple monetary policy rule and forecast.
 The results are updated quarterly, and users can receive e-mail notifications when the updates are posted.